mridul037/mridul037/README.md

 **Quote of the hour:**

-The management question, therefore, is not whether to build a pilot system and throw it away.
-You will do that.
-The only question is whether to plan in advance to build a throwaway, or to promise to deliver the throwaway to customers.
+Simplicity is hard to build, easy to use, and hard to charge for.
+Complexity is easy to build, hard to use, and easy to charge for.

-~ Fred Brooks
+~ Chris Sacca
 <pre>

 </pre>